-Raised on a Kansas farm in the rural, white-bread, Republican Bible-belt, I was molded by singing with my two sisters around the piano that our mother played beautifully by ear, connecting to our father’s love of the land, learning discipline through farm chores, gaining skills and confidence through 4-H projects and competitions, making award-winning cherry pies, taking tap dance lessons, playing the French Horn, preparing for tornadoes, gathering wild flowers, molding clay dioramas, savoring hand-cranked ice cream at picnics, and puzzling through the teachings of our Evangelical United Brethren church.
+Raised on a Kansas farm in the rural, white-bread, Republican, Bible-belt, I was also molded by singing with my two sisters around the piano that our mother played beautifully by ear, connecting to our father’s love of the land, learning discipline through farm chores, gaining skills and confidence through 4-H projects and competitions, making award-winning cherry pies, taking tap dance lessons, playing the French Horn, preparing for tornadoes, gathering wild flowers, crafting clay dioramas, savoring hand-cranked ice cream at community celebrations, and puzzling through the teachings of our Evangelical United Brethren church.

 My community culture valued independence, self-reliance, hard work, and neighborliness.
 We were wary of city folks, distrusted the government (especially federal), and assumed most Black and Brown people were lazy, on welfare, and innately ‘less than.’
 Through our church, we sent money to missionaries to save the African heathens who otherwise would surely be sent to Hell.
 (Early on, I did question if God would do such a thing.)

 I earned a Kansas State University bachelor’s degree in home economics and journalism, and a Syracuse University master’s degree in journalism (mental health communication), the latter fully funded by scholarships from the federal government and a national organization of press women.